| |

 How To Make Simple High-Protein Chocolate Mousse

-Start by adding all your ingredients to a blender.
-Yep, just toss ’em in.
-Blend everything on high until it’s completely smooth.
+Step 2: Blend everything on high until it’s completely smooth.
 This might take a minute depending on your blender, but it’s worth the wait.

 Once blended, transfer the mousse to a container and pop it in the fridge for at least four hours.
 That chill time is key: it lets the mousse set and gives it that dreamy texture we’re after.
 When you’re ready to serve, give it a stir and scoop it into bowls.
 You can top it with whipped cream if you’re feeling fancy, or just eat it straight from the container like I totally don’t do (ok, I do).